Alex Bregman Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA among all MLB pitching staffs (4.31).
+- The Angels have the 19th-ranked team ERA across all league pitching staffs (4.40).

-- Angels pitchers combine to rank 13th in baseball in home runs surrendered (64 total, 1.1 per game).
+- The Angels rank 17th in baseball in home runs allowed (66 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 11th of the season.
-He is 3-4 with a 3.42 ERA and 36 strikeouts in 55 1/3 innings pitched.
+- The Angels are sending Canning (4-2) to make his ninth start of the season.
+He is 4-2 with a 4.89 ERA and 39 strikeouts through 42 1/3 innings pitched.

-- In his last time out on Sunday against the Miami Marlins, the lefty threw six innings, allowing two earned runs while surrendering eight hits.
+- In his last appearance on Tuesday against the Chicago White Sox, the right-hander threw six innings, allowing three earned runs while surrendering six hits.

-- In 10 games this season, the 26-year-old has amassed a 3.42 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .231 to his opponents.
+- The 27-year-old has an ERA of 4.89, with 8.3 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.